List of Spider-Man: The Animated Series characters: Green Goblin II

+Grizzly

+Grizzly is a supervillain wearing a bear themed suit.
+Debuting in the second issue of the comic sequel series Spider-Man '98, he, Kangaroo, Gibbon and Leap-Frog escape from prison and fight Spider-Man until Morlun interferes, forcing the criminals to retreat.

 Hammerhead

 Hammerhead (voiced by Nicky Blair) has a head that is made of an unbreakable steel known as adamantium, which is what Wolverine of the X-Men's skeleton is covered with.
 Hammerhead worked for the crime lord known as Silvermane and was with him when some of the other crime lords were plotting to overthrow the Kingpin.

 When Silvermane sent Hammerhead and his men to steal the mystic Tablet of Time, which can reduce the user's age, when it was arriving in New York, Spider-Man foiled the attempt and the object was taken to Empire State University to be observed by Dr. Curt Connors.
 As for Hammerhead, Silvermane harassed Hammerhead for his failure and was thinking about replacing him with someone else.
 Hammerhead quit working for Silvermane and began to work for the Kingpin.
 When Alistair Smythe used his Mega Slayer robot to steal the Tablet of Time, Silvermane decided to blackmail the Kingpin after using the villain known as Tombstone to kidnap the crime lord's wife and Dr. Connors who knows how to operate the Tablet.
 Kingpin got back to Silvermane by sending Hammerhead to kidnap his daughter, Alicia, and a deal was made that if Kingpin give away the Tablet and Alicia to Silvermane, then his wife, Vanessa, would come back to him completely safe and sound.
 Kingpin refused to give the Tablet and Alicia away by the meeting where a brawl involving Spider-Man occurred and Silvermane had taken the Tablet, Dr. Connors and his wife, Margaret, while Vanessa came back to Kingpin unharmed.
 Hammerhead tried to kidnap Alicia, but Spider-Man stopped him and defeated Hammerhead, where Alicia subsequently took Spider-Man away while Hammerhead was out.
 After Spider-Man saved Dr. Connors and his wife, Silvermane was turned to a baby from overuse from the Tablet and though the mystical object was thought to have been destroyed in an explosion, Hammerhead had saved it and brought it back to the Kingpin so the crime lord could sell it for a large price.
-But the crime lord saw it caused Vanessa to divorce him and afterward, Kingpin demanded Hammerhead would get rid of the Tablet.
-Hammerhead did by selling it to Adrian Toomes.
+This however caused Vanessa to divorce him and afterward, Kingpin demanded Hammerhead to rid of the Tablet and sold it to Adrian Toomes.